Streamlining Sales and Promotion Planning at GSK Consumer Healthcare Italy

 In the third step, the volumes are valued, taking account of promotions and investments.
 The last step is reporting, which includes analyses and reports on customer revenues and profit & loss for the entire year, promotions, spending control, including an analysis of Return on Investment (ROI), and assessments and comparisons of various business scenarios, including comparison of the forecasts submitted by sales key account managers during the year.

 Sales key account managers directly determine the volumes and promotions, the data for which can also be consulted by stakeholders in demand planning and supply chain, as well as by the finance team.

 The reporting part has been made accessible to everyone: the CBP application in Board was designed according to a “segregation of duties” approach, where every business function can view all of the information but they can only modify it if their user profile allows them to.

 “One of the most significant and useful reports we have created with Board is the Promo Intensity Index & Distribution report,” continues de Renzis.
 “By inputting the key sales account managers’ promotional plans, we can represent the impact that promotions have, or will have, on sell-out in terms of promotional intensity.
 This means we identify the weighted points of groups of customers planning to launch certain promotions in specific periods and – by comparing this representation with the one for the previous year – we collaborate with the marketing area to work out where to focus the effort of campaigns, external communication and advertising.”

-In summing up the benefits that Board has brought to GSK Consumer Healthcare Italy, Vincenzo de Renzis was keen to emphasize the fact that the decision-making platform, “Combines two features that are rarely found together in the same tool: power and flexibility.
+In summing up the benefits that Board has brought to GSK Consumer Healthcare Italy, Vincenzo de Renzis was keen to emphasize the fact that the Intelligent Planning Platform, “Combines two features that are rarely found together in the same tool: power and flexibility.
 Board can be adapted to both current and potential needs and is scalable according to the new product portfolio and new business logic.
 And at the same time, Board is a stable, reliable, high-performance platform.”